Highly Educated, Highly Skilled

 - Plus, New Jersey boasts the biggest concentration of scientists and engineers per square mile in the world – more than 225,000 at last count.

 A Leader in Education

-It’s easy to understand why New Jersey consistently is among the 5 best states for educational excellence in CNBC’s annual Top States for Business rankings.
+It’s easy to understand why New Jersey ranks among the top 4 best states for educational excellence in CNBC’s 2017 Top States for Business rankings.
 From our highly-ranked universities to quality public school systems, New Jersey is one of the top undisputed education leaders.

 students enrolled in HIGHER EDUCATION